fonsecarp93/VM-s-Traffic-Prerequisites/README.md

 When creating the VM, allow a new Virtual Network and Subnet to be created.

 2.)
 In the same resource group from step 1, create your Linux (Ubuntu) Server 20.04 LTS.
+The Ubunt VM is okay to run on minimal vcups and Gib memory.

+3.)
+Connect to your Windows 10 VM via Remote Desktop, using the public IP address and created login information.
+Once connected, download and install Wireshark on the VM. (https://www.wireshark.org)